-In November 2016, PwC’s Skills for Australia has been appointed as the new Skills Service Organisations (SSOs) for the Resources and Infrastructure Industries.
-As a result, from 1 January 2017 all enquiries related to the RII Training Package have to be directed to PwC’s Skills for Australia:
+In November 2016, PwC’s Skills for Australia was appointed as the new Skills Service Organisation (SSO) for the Resources and Infrastructure Industries.
+As a result, from 1 January 2017 all enquiries related to the RII Training Package should be directed to PwC’s Skills for Australia:

 - E-mail: email@example.com

 We would like to thank all the stakeholders that worked with us for over a decade in the development and maintenance of the RII Training Package for the Resources and Infrastructure Industries in Australia.

 Where can I purchase SkillsDMC learning and assessment resources?

 Over two decades of activity, SkillDMC developed a number of training and assessment materials for the Resources and Civil Construction industries for Australian and International contexts.
 These products have been used by training providers and operating companies to meet the training and assessment needs of current and future workers of these industries.
 Sustainable Skills no longer offers these products for sale.
 The SkillsDMC Learning and Assessment Products are no longer available.